Aswik1043/Projectphase_2/README.md

  * Secure Tenant Server Integration

 ## Requirements
-* Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with deep learning frameworks.
+* Operating System: While development can be done on various OSes, a Linux or macOS.
-* Development Environment: Python 3.6 or later is necessary for coding the sign language detection system.
+* Development Environment: Python 3.8 or later is necessary for coding the sign language detection system.
 * Deep Learning Frameworks: TensorFlow for model training, MediaPipe for hand gesture recognition.
 * Image Processing Libraries: OpenCV is essential for efficient image processing and real-time hand gesture recognition.
 * Version Control: Implementation of Git for collaborative development and effective code management.